It was great to be asked to join a panel discussion on being a Black Psychedelic advocate. I got to be on a panel with people I really admire such as

 Xamille Arton

 speaks so eloquently about the injustice of the differing sentences given for the possession of Cocaine compared to for the same amount of Crack, all because of who might be carrying what.
 We know about institutional racism and there is no institution that wont take the opportunity to behave that way.
 I think we as a people need to free our minds and hearts and then our bodies will follow.
-Take the teachings of Garvey, Nelly Fuller Jn and Dr Cress Welsing to the mushroom, Iboga or Ayahuasca and I will bet you any amount of money that you will find doors where once there was a white solid impenetrable glass celling.

 (Full blog post coming soon)